cplumejeaud/M2_python/data/arctox/code/README.md

-# SQL, R and Python code for this project
+# SQL and Python code for this project

 ## Read and plot